Updated April 2026

 Rebuild Costs

 Remote locations mean higher transport costs for materials and tradespeople.
-A bach in the Coromandel or Sounds may cost 20 - 40% more to rebuild than an equivalent suburban house.
-Ensure your sum insured accounts for remote access costs.
-The Cordell Calculator can help estimate rebuild costs.
+A holiday house on the NSW South Coast, in the Victorian High Country, or on a Queensland island may cost 20-40% more to rebuild than an equivalent suburban home.
+Ensure your sum insured accounts for these additional costs.

 🚒

-Properties more than 10km from a fire station face higher fire risk.
+Properties more than 10km from a fire station face higher bushfire risk.
 Many rural holiday homes rely on volunteer brigades with longer response times.
-Insurers factor distance from Fire and Emergency New Zealand (FENZ) stations into premiums.
+Insurers factor distance from fire services into premiums, and some bushfire-zone properties may face restricted cover or higher excesses.

 🌊